Get an overview of the projected real estate trends for property prices, buyer behaviors, and technologies in the Philippines this 2022.

 The IT & Business Process Association of the Philippines said that the industry will announce 160,000 more job vacancies and can probably generate revenue to $29 billion by next year.
 Asia Pacific Real Assets Association (APREA) CEO Sigrid Zialcita said that the BPO sector will play a huge part in the rise of real estate.

 The Philippine estate and real assets can depend mostly on the BPO industry in terms of real estate investment trusts or companies that operate, own, or fund revenue-generating real estate.
 Apparently, the sector will also continue becoming a dependable backbone for the office leasing business.

 5. Millennial buyers on the rise

 You probably have heard about them, lived with one, or is one of them yourself.

-While millennials are stereotyped as spoiled, materialistic, and have a high sense of entitlement, this group of people born from 1981 to 1996 possesses a unique money and investment approach as compared to other generations.
+Millennials are usually seen as spoiled, materialistic, and with a high sense of entitlement.
+This is mainly because this group of people born from 1981 to 1996 possesses a unique money and investment approach as compared to other generations.

 By 2022, Forbes said that the “generational progression” will peak and will last until 2024, with many more millennials turning 30 years old.
-A study featured in Esquire Philippines said most home-hunters online are Filipinos aged 25 to 34.
+A study featured in Esquire Philippines revealed that most home-hunters online are Filipinos aged 25 to 34.

 Even before the pandemic, several millennials and other generations have been moving online to access goods and services.
 From everyday staples like food to long-time investment like a house a lot – online shopping websites became a go-to place for the Filipinos.